sensu/sensu-go-workshop/lessons/operator/01/README.md

 The key difference between traditional monitoring workflows and monitoring as code can be distilled down to a single concept: what we do with monitoring and observability data is even more important than how we collect it.

 To learn more, please check out our [monitoring as code whitepaper](https://sensu.io/resources/whitepaper/monitoring-as-code-with-sensu).

-## What is Observability?

-Observability is set of practices that include traditional monitoring (i.e. observability is a superset of monitoring).
-The term originated in the discipline of control systems engineering, where it is defined as a measurement of how well a system's internal states could be inferred from its external outputs.
-A system is observable if its current state can be determined in a finite time period using only the outputs of the system.
-Observability is achieved by collecting and analyzing events, logs, metrics, and trace data from the systems we operate.

-> _NOTE: Defining the terms "monitoring" and "observability" are non-goals for this workshop.
-> However, a lot has been written on this topic and some of our favorite opinions on the matter are linked in the ["Learn more"](#learn-more) section, below._

 ## What is an Observability Pipeline?